 - the managers and research coordinators of the Medical School Twente of MST, the ZGT Academy and the Science & Innovation Office of Deventer Hospital

 Each partner in the assessment committee scores the submitted proposals on an assessment form with all criteria as described below.
 Projects can score a total of 11 to 55 points based on all criteria.

 The scores and discrepancies in the scores are being discussed in a meeting of the assessment committee.
 A unanimous advice concerning the awarding of the vouchers to the projects will be presented to the board of the PIHC Innovation Fund.

 The board of the PIHC Innovation fund will make the ultimate decision in the awarding of the vouchers to projects.
 The board consists of

 - the scientific director of the TechMed Centre of the UT;

-- a member of the Executive board of Saxion;
+- the vice-chair of the Executive board of Saxion;

-- the chairmen of the Board of Directors of MST, ZGT and Deventer Hospital.
+- the chairs of the Board of Directors of MST, ZGT and Deventer Hospital

 The vouchers will be awarded during the PIHC Award ceremony for which all applicants are invited.